Ever E. Osorio Ruiz

 About Me

-I am finishing my dissertation, “The Violet Spring: Poetics and Technologies of Mexican Feminisms” in which I examine social mobilizations in response to gender violence that gave rise to mass protests across Mexico in the 21st century.
+My book project, The Violet Spring: Poetics and Technologies of Mexican Feminisms examines social mobilizations in response to gender violence that gave rise to mass protests across Mexico in the 21st century.
 I argue that women’s writing was the central component for the regeneration of social bonds and for the building of citizenship in a moment of political crisis.
 My work historicizes the political encounter of writing, an old technology, with the rise of digital media to reveal how civic participation and social movements are configured in the 21st century.
 I contend that to understand the social effervescence and forms of organization of contemporary social justice movements a thorough and attentive reading to people’s writing.

-Prior to joining Yale University, I studied an MA in Politics in the New School for Social Research, in which I specialized in political theory and ethnography.
+I studied an MA in Politics in the New School for Social Research, in which I specialized in political theory and ethnography.
 My Master’s paper is reshaping as a journal article about the massacre of the 72 migrants that took place in Mexico in 2010.
 I examine the dynamics between media outlets, state officials and families demanding for the repatriation of their kin to theorize how a political event is configured in the 21st century.

 I also hold an MA in Communications from Universidad Iberoamericana, where I worked on cultural studies and undocumented immigration in transit through Mexico and a BA in International Relations with a minor in Latin American Literatures from Universidad de las Américas, Puebla.